External diffusion limited aggregation on a spanning-tree-weighted random planar map: Proof of Proposition from Lemma

 \section{Proof of Proposition \ref{prop4.4modified} from Lemma \ref{prop4.4}}

 We now proceed to the proof of of Proposition \ref{prop4.4modified} from Lemma \ref{prop4.4}.
 In this section, we express the law of $\mcl G^{\ep}$ in the form of Definition~\ref{gdef}, in which the vertices of the graph are subsets of $\BB H$ (``cells'') traced by a chordal SLE$_8$.
-In a slight abuse of this definition, we will often refer to points in $\BB H$ as vertices of $\mcl G$ when we mean the cells of the SLE$_8$ that contain those points.